ultype/sirius-simulation/README.md

 # Type of Simulation
 These simulation as different S_defines resides in exe/ directory.
  - single-node
- - SIL : software in the loop
+ - SIL : Software in the loop
  - PIL : Processor in the loop

 # Building